I’m going to get right to it today.

 If not, it’s critical to understand why and what you can to do fix it.
 You may want to create a budget as a measuring stick to guide you in determining how profitable jobs need to be in order for you to achieve a certain bottom line and cash flow.

-The free Pricing for Profitability Model you can download here will help you learn what your prices actually need to be in order to make your desired level of profit on each project.
+The free Pricing for Profitability Model you can download using the form given below will help you learn what your prices actually need to be in order to make your desired level of profit on each project.

 It starts with known costs for a product or service and calculates a price for a desired profit margin percentage.